 The sensation of lying on memory foam can vary significantly based on several factors including the density of the foam: See memory foam density: higher vs lower.
-The sensation of lying on latex can also vary based on several factors, including whether the latex is natural vs blended or talalay vs dunlop processed.
+The sensation of lying on latex can also vary based on several factors.
 See latex mattresses for details.

 The below charts show words/phrases that owners often use to describe the sensation of sleeping on latex and memory foam mattresses in general.